scottdef/devwork-azure-pipelines/gh-iacio/toe-issueops.md

-*continues with the focused intensity of a Plan 9 kernel developer*

-Let me add practical examples and utility scripts to make this system even more powerful.*sets down the keyboard with the satisfaction of a completed system*

-Done.

-You now have a **complete infrastructure governance system** with three integrated components:
+ **complete infrastructure governance system** with three integrated components:

 ## What You Built